Peel the onion, leaving it whole, then spike it with the cloves.

-Put the spiked onion into a medium saucepan with the bay leaves, milk and a few pinches of salt and pepper.
+Put the spiked onion into a medium saucepan with the bay leaves, milk and a few pinches of sea salt and black pepper.
 Finely grate in a few scrapings of nutmeg.

-Cut the crusts off of the ciabatta loaves.
+Meanwhile, cut the crusts off of the ciabatta loaves.
 Tear 1½ loaves into chunks and pulse them in a food processor until you have coarse breadcrumbs.

 Return the milk to the pan and bring back to the boil over a high heat.
 Reduce to a medium heat and simmer, gradually stirring in the breadcrumbs until you’ve used them all up.

 Have a look at the sauce – you want it to be the perfect consistency for you.
 If it’s too runny, blitz the remaining ciabatta and add some more breadcrumbs, if it’s a little thick, add more milk.
 Transfer to a jug or bowl and serve.

 If you’re making this for another day, you want the consistency to be a little looser than you’d like as it will thicken as it sits, so add a bit more milk.
-When you’re happy with the consistency, spoon the bread sauce into a bowl and leave it to cool.
+When you’re happy with the consistency, spoon into a bowl and leave to cool.
 Once cool, cover the bowl with cling film and place in the fridge until Christmas Day.